-Some of the most common types of movement disorders include:
+The most common types of movement disorders include:

 - Essential tremor – Essential tremor (ET) is often inherited and is one of the most common movement disorders.
 It is a progressive disease that typically begins in early adulthood and usually causes tremors when a patient’s hands are being used for activities, such as drinking and when the arms are held up.